luisherranz/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/checkout.md

 ### isCalculating

-Returns true if any of the totals, taxes, shipping, etc. need to be calculated, and false otherwise.
+Returns true if there is an in-flight request to update any values, and false otherwise.

 #### _Returns_

--   `boolean`: Whether the order needs calculation.
+-   `boolean`: Whether there is an in-flight request to update any values.

 ### isComplete